JoaoNascSilva/nlw_trilha_flutter/README.md

 # I always want more ...
 Extra features:

-- [ ] - Implement the main interview questions for flutter developers.
+- [x] - Implement the main interview questions for flutter developers.

-- [ ] - Login with github

-- [ ] - Api GraphQl Github

 # How to contribute
 * Make a fork;